 Being blunt in the era of political correctness cost Emma.
 Although a tireless advocate for thousands of Allentown residents of all color, many people who never knew her, now read that she was a bigot.
 They don't know who called on her for help.
 They don't know who knocked on her door everyday for assistance.
 They don't know who approached her at diners and luncheonettes all over Allentown for decades.
 We who knew her remember, and we remember the truth about a caring woman.

-* Because the designated Historical District was too large, it has failed, to this day, to create the atmosphere envisioned by the long gone founders.
-Perhaps had they listened to, instead of ridiculing, the plain spoken shopkeeper, they would have created a smaller critical mass of like thinking homeowners, who then could have expanded the area.
+* Because the designated Historical District was so large, it has struggled to create the atmosphere envisioned by the long gone founders.
+Perhaps had they listened to, instead of ridiculing, the plain spoken shopkeeper, they would have created a smaller critical mass of like thinking homeowners.